The Greatest 200 MPH Cars Of All Time

-The Brits are able to license all manner of crazy hardware for street use, so the Caparo T1 may not be something we could actually drive in the U.S. But the Goodwood gurus named the car to their list on the strength of its 205 mph top speed and its Formula One-car-with-fenders appearance.
+The Brits are able to license all manner of crazy hardware for street use, so the Caparo T1 may not be something we could actually drive in the U.S. This wild-looking ride makes the list on the strength of its 205 mph top speed and its Formula One-car-with-fenders appearance.
 Only 16 T1s have been built.

-The Goodwood guys like the idea of a ginormous four-door sedan that can go 204 mph courtesy of its 707-horsepower superchaged 6.2-liter V8.
-We like the idea too.
+Who doesn’t love the idea of a ginormous four-door sedan that can go 204 mph courtesy of its 707-horsepower superchaged 6.2-liter V8.

 Flip-up doors, an Italian V12 and 200 mph make the Diablo a can’t-miss for anyone’s coolest cars list.
 Though the brand is currently part of the Volkswagen Group, the Diablo was developed when Lamborghini was owned by Chrysler Corp. as a pet project of then-CEO Lee Iacocca.